zacharyweisenbloom/Server-to-Server-Distributed-Chat-System/README.md

 ### Message Flow
 1. **User joins a channel:**
-   - Server broadcasts `S2S_JOIN` messages to neighbors.
+   - Server notifies neighbors of the new subscription.
    - If a neighbor is not subscribed, it forwards the message to its neighbors.
 2. **User sends a message:**
-   - Message propagates along the subscription tree using `S2S_SAY`.
+   - Message propagates along the subscription tree efficiently.
-   - If a loop is detected, the extra link is removed with an `S2S_LEAVE`.
+   - If a loop is detected, the extra link is removed.
 3. **Server Pruning:**
    - Servers remove themselves if they have no users and only one subscribed neighbor.
    - Soft-state mechanism ensures inactive servers automatically disconnect.